Joao4569/farm_fresh/README.md

 - After finalising the Django allauth installation I manually went to the accounts login page and tested the authentication by redirecting a successfull login to a "success" url (which does not exist) and confirmed that it is working as expected.

 - After creating the home app and index.html template with its associated view and urls, I manually tested that the template was working correctly.

+- With each template created, I would manually test that they are working and displaying as intended

 **Image Placeholder**